badicsalex/peginator/doc/syntax.md

 * `\U00XXXXXX` (Exactly 8 hex digits, the first two must be `0`)
 * `\u{XXXX}` (1 to 6 hex digits)

+#### `i'string'` or `i"string"`

+**Case insensitive string or character literal**.
+Same as a string or character literals, except they match case-insensitively.
+The casing of the literal in the grammar does not matter.

+ASCII only currently.
+Please open a GitHub issue if you need unicode support.

 #### `'a'..'z'`

 **Character range** (inclusive).